Taoiseach leads tributes to ‘giant of broadcasting’ Mike Burns

 Former RTE journalist Mike Burns at Glenties, Co Donegal in 2012.
 File photograph: Brenda Fitzsimons

-Taoiseach Micheál Martin has paid tribute to former RTÉ journalist Mike Burns who has died aged 84.
+President Michael D Higgins and the Taoiseach Micheál Martin have led the tributes to former RTÉ journalist Mike Burns who has died aged 84.

+President Higgins noted that many of the journalist’s colleagues had hailed his “geniality and the ease with which he engaged both with people and with complex issues” and said it was a view “shared by all those who knew him”.

+He added that, as a journalist, Burns had been “in touch with all aspects of the Irish diaspora”, something demonstrated “by his coverage of the Kennedy funerals and later in his work in London where he showed a deep respect for people of different views”.

-In a tweet on Saturday night, Mr Martin described Burns as “a giant of broadcasting”.
-“His analysis of The Troubles and work on UK-Irish relations made a real difference that will endure,” said Mr Martin.
+Describing him as “a giant of broadcasting”, Mr Martin cited his analysis of The Troubles and his work on UK-Irish relations saying it had “made a real difference that will endure”.

-Burns spent the majority of his career at RTÉ, becoming head of news and later its London Editor.
+Born in Leicester in 1937, Burns and his family moved to Roscommon when he was a child.
+He flirted with the idea of a life in show business and was one of the early members of showband the Premier Aces before changing career path in the early 1960s, switching first to print journalism.

+He started out down that path with the Sunday Independent before joinging RTÉ as a writer with what was then known as the RTV Guide.

 Very saddened to hear of the passing of Mike Burns, a giant of broadcasting.— Micheál Martin (@MichealMartinTD) February 27, 2021